Freelance Musican, Author, and Educator

 Biography

-Dr. Albrecht's dissertation, Lead Trumpet Style: A Stylistic Analysis of Modern Lead Trumpet Playing through the Examination of Five Prominent Lead Trumpet Players, features the stylistic analysis and interviews of Wayne Bergeron, Tanya Darby, Jon Faddis, Tony Kadleck, and Bobby Shew.
+Dr. Albrechtās dissertation, Lead Trumpet Style: A Stylistic Analysis of Modern Lead Trumpet Playing through the Examination of Five Prominent Lead Trumpet Players, features in-depth interviews and stylistic analysis of trumpet legends Wayne Bergeron, Tanya Darby, Jon Faddis, Tony Kadleck, and Bobby Shew.

 Audio Recordings: